 We all play roles in our lives – Some we choose, some are given to us, and some we embody fully.
 Some we object to but cannot seem to avoid.
 Others we are forced to play by our families or society.

 In Drama Therapy, health is viewed as the ability to fluidly transition between roles – even roles that seem to be in contradiction to each other.
-For example, I can be the competent professional, the anxious one, and the warrior in my life all at the same time.
+I can be the competent professional, the anxious one, and the warrior in my life all at the same time.

 Being stuck in unhealthy patterns, likewise, can be viewed as being restricted to a small cluster of similar roles.
 For example, if I only see myself as the depressed one, the lost child, and the outcast, I probably won’t find myself with the resources needed to lead a balanced, healthy life.